andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 In this workshop we will use the first approach and...

- * ...read the authorization data from the _groups_ claim inside the JWT token
+ * ...read the authorization data from the _scope_ claim inside the JWT token
  * ...map to our local _LibraryUser_ by reusing the _LibraryUserDetailsService_ to search for a user having the same email as the _email_ claim inside the JWT token